 Analyzing our situation

 I’d had the American Express Business Platinum Card for a couple of years at that point and was mostly happy with the benefits.
-But it costs $300 for each authorized user, so I would end up paying a total of $750 for my wife and I to both have cards.
-Even valuing the $200 airline fee credit at full value, that would still be akin to paying $550 for my family to have access to the Amex lounge (and to have Executive status with National Car rental, which is really the only other benefit of the card that I value).
+This card has a annual fee, but it costs $300 for each authorized user, so I would end up paying a total substantially more for my wife and I to both have cards.
+Even valuing the $200 airline fee credit at full value, that would still be akin to paying at least $500 for my family to have access to the Amex lounge (and to have Executive status with National Car rental, which is really the only other benefit of the card that I value).

 There was no way I could justify that.

 I first considered switching to the Platinum Card.
-It has a $550 annual fee, but authorized users are much cheaper — you can add up to three for a flat $175.
+It has a $550 annual fee (Rates & Fees), but authorized users are much cheaper — you can add up to three for a flat $175 (Rates & Fees).
 So with that card, I’d end up paying $725, or $525 after the $200 airline credit.

 That wasn’t much better.